filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 **Trustless Sealing-as-a-Service (SaaS) becomes possible**

-NI-PoRep enables the full separation between computation and storage task (in particular, no `PCD` (PreCommit Deposit) is needed), which brings the following benefits:
+NI-PoRep enables the full separation between computation and storage tasks.
+In particular, no `PCD` (PreCommit Deposit) is needed, which brings the following benefits:
-- SaaS would be possible in a trustless manner (low risk-low trust: sealer does not need to put down collateral that will need to be re-paid by buyers or buyer does not need to pre-pay this amount)
-- SaaS providers can delegate proving tasks.
-In particular, proving can be split into specialized subtasks which get outsourced to specialized entities (labeling the graph, SNARKs, …)
+- Currently a SaaS Provider (the entity running the PoRep steps) needs to put down the PCD for the sector.
+The PCD will be re-paid or is prepaid by the SP sending the final SNARK proof on chain (i.e., the SP which will store the sector for the following spacetime proofs).
+With this NI-PoRep this level of interaction is not needed.
+In particular, this kind of simplification helps SaaS providers to delegate computation tasks (ie, PoRep can be split into specialized subtasks that get outsourced to specialized entities).
-- Enabling HDD wholesale: it would be possible to receive brand new drives with sectorKeys pre-generated in your name
+- Enabling HDD wholesale: for an SP it would be possible to receive brand new drives with sectorKeys pre-generated using its miner_id.

-**PoRep Secured Cryptographically and not Rationally**
+**PoRep secured cryptographically and not rationally**

 Chain cryptographic security gets increased: NI-PoRep would make misbehaving cryptographically infeasible rather than irrational.

-**PoRep Security Now Independent from Consensus**
+**PoRep security now independent from consensus**

 Current PoRep is interactive and needs to get randomness from the chain.
 Moreover, in order to be secure, 150 epochs are needed between `PreCommit` and `ProveCommit`.
 This is due to the fact that some Consensus attacks need to be infeasible (as putting those attacks in place would allow for faking storage).